Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/configuration/index.rst

 ..
 Note::
-   To ensure a clear intention and conscious choice, all options must be providede explicitly via a project configuration file.
+   To ensure a clear intention and conscious choice, all options must be provided explicitly via a project configuration file.
 Default values on step 1 will generate warnings which expected to break a build.

 .. _Base_configuration: